 Here is Jesus’ summation: “Yet wisdom is vindicated by all her children.”
 What does that mean?
 Look at the offspring of the teaching.
 What is the result of Jesus’ ministry?
 People are taught the truth, led to live the way God wants, and are pointed to the narrow way.
 Criticisms notwithstanding, that’s the fruit.
 Speaking of which, Jesus also uses that analogy in the sermon on the mount.
 He begins and ends the analogy with the idea that “you will know them by their fruits” (Mat.
 7:16,20).
 But, this is a fair test for everyone.

 What is the fruit of the hypercritical attacker?
-Not only ask if what they teach is technical true, but do they meet the tests of honesty, consistency, kindness, fairness, and love.
+Not only ask if what they teach is technically true, but do they meet the tests of honesty, consistency, kindness, fairness, and love.
 Do they demonstrate the spirit of Christ, bear the fruit of the Spirit, demonstrate the Christian graces, fulfill the inspired definition of love in 1 Corinthians 13, act like the new man, and the like?
 So often, we do not stop to inspect the inspector.
 Whether we do or not, the Lord will inspect the work of us all at the end.

 Each of us must focus on pleasing God and being absolutely sure that we are submitting to His authority and obeying His will.
 The standard of judgment at the last day will not be the man-made rules of even the potshot-takers, but instead the words of Christ (John 12:48).
 Let us be careful to grow in our knowledge of His will each day so we can discern between divine expectations and human regulations.
 At the end, what we should desire is heavenly vindication.
 The rest will ultimately take care of itself.